valory-xyz/autonomous-fund/docs/index.md

 !!! warning "Important"

-	This section is currently being reviewed.
-You might encounter some difficulty when executing some steps in the tutorial.
+	This section is under active development - please report issues in the [Autonolas Discord](https://discord.com/invite/z2PT65jKqQ).
-	We are working to update it soon.

 Once you have {{set_up_system}} to work with the Open Autonomy framework, you can run a local demo based on the SMPKit as follows: